On this page:

 -

-Yes, attend one of the information sessions listed above or call the Community Development Officer on 08 8930 0300 or email communitygrants@darwin.nt.gov.au
+Yes, call the Community Development Officer on 08 8930 0300 or email communitygrants@darwin.nt.gov.au.

 - The guidelines say that projects should be sustainable.
 What does that mean?